 Taking centre stage is the beautiful and heavily embroidered, off-the-shoulder Christian Dior dress that Princess Margaret wore for her 21st birthday in 1951.
 Lovingly restored for this exhibition, the exquisite dress is brought to life by Cecil Beaton’s unforgettable photograph of the Princess, which sits alongside it.

-The 21st birthday dress is the lynchpin of ‘Dior in Britain’, the Musée des Arts Décoratifs exhibition Christian Dior: Couturier du Rêve reimagined by the V&A’s Orielle Cullen for its London leg.
+According to AnOther Magazine: “The 21st birthday dress is the lynchpin of ‘Dior in Britain’, the Musée des Arts Décoratifs exhibition Christian Dior: Couturier du Rêve reimagined by the V&A’s Oriole Cullen for its London leg.
 What’s explored is a facet of the grand French maison closer to home.
 The global Dior of today can be traced back to establishing a second premises, Christian Dior London, in 1952, and its collaborations with British manufacturers, including Dents for gloves; Rayne (shoes); Lyle & Scott (knitwear) and Mitchel Maer (costume jewellery).
-It’s the work of Mr Dior’s all-seeing panorama that ensures the house still shines today.
+It’s the work of Mr Dior’s all-seeing panorama that ensures the house still shines today.”

-Love Jennifer X
+Love Jennifer x